At St John’s, we believe that we should share what we have through a programme of external giving throughout the year.

 Fundraising through the year

 In addition to tithing by the PCC, there are various charity fundraising events throughout the year.
 These take the form of retiring collections for DEC crisis appeals through to coffee mornings for cancer charities.
+Over £5600 was raised in this way during 2017.
 We are blessed with a generous community.